Costa Rica Adventure and Service

 Join us in Costa Rica for unforgettable memories and valuable service work!
 We will have the unique opportunity to perform 20 hours of valuable service work in two different communities.
 In La Fortuna we will work alongside the local association of Boy Scouts with various projects like planting trees to promote a better ecosystem, light construction, and clean-up projects.
 TFT feels strongly about the impact of this organization and we contribute every year to help them continue their mission in the community.

-In Sámara we work with another local association that provide supplemental educational, recreational, and career opportunities for youth with limited resources in the rural beach communities of the surrounding area.
+In Sámara we work with another local association that provides supplemental educational, recreational, and career opportunities for youth with limited resources in the rural beach communities of the surrounding area.
 We will be helping run one of their many programs focusing on academic and artistic education, environmental consciousness, health, and socio-cultural development.
 Projects vary but our service work typically consist of working on art projects with the children, reading to them, teaching them English, and general upkeep of the school such as painting and light maintenance.

 Along with our meaningful service work you will explore volcanoes, jungles and beaches.
 We will experience the best Costa Rica has to offer while zip lining, hiking, white water rafting, sea kayaking, and much more!
 Pura Vida!